Gut Health in Kids: Why It Matters and How to Support It

 “Gut health” has become something of a buzzword.
 Almost everything claims to promote gut health, but most of the claims are vague.

 Why is gut health so important?
 What do you need to do to keep your gut healthy?
-Most importantly, is gut health as important of a concern for kids as it is for adults?
+Most importantly, is gut health as important for kids as it is for adults?
 Here’s what parents need to know about promoting gut health in kids.

 What Is Gut Health?

 Gut health is dictated by the gut microbiota, which is your balance of gut bacteria.
-Both good and bad bacteria live in the gut, to the tune of over 50 trillion bacteria — in other words, it’s a huge balancing act.
+Both good and bad bacteria live in the gut, to the tune of over 10 trillion microbial cells — in other words, it’s a huge balancing act.
 The good bacteria need to outnumber the bad bacteria in order for you (and your kids) to maintain a healthy gut.
-Gut health is the act of keeping the scales balanced.

 Why Does Gut Health Matter?

-The gut is a lot more important than many people realize.
-Processing food into waste is an important job, but it’s far from the only important responsibility of the gut.
+The gut is a lot more important than many people realise.
+Processing food into waste is an important job, but it’s far from the only responsibility of the gut.

 Digestive Regularity

-Your gut utilizes food and turns the byproducts into waste, which are eliminated from your body.
-If your gut has a hard time turning food into waste, you may experience bloating, abdominal cramping, constipation, or diarrhea.
+Your gut utilizes food and turns the byproducts into waste.
+If your gut has a hard time doing this, you may experience bloating, abdominal cramping, constipation, or diarrhoea.

 Nutrient Absorption

 The gut is responsible for breaking food down into usable parts for nutrient absorption.
-If it doesn’t do its job efficiently, you can’t absorb the vitamins, nutrients, or minerals you need to keep your body working.
+If it doesn’t do its job efficiently, you can’t absorb the vitamins, nutrients, or minerals your body needs.

 Immune System Support

-Your immune system begins in your gut, and it controls and influences countless processes throughout your body.
+Your immune system begins in your gut and influences countless processes throughout your body.
 The bacterial balance in your gut dictates how strong your immune system will be.
-Immune cells learn from your gut microbiome, which essentially teaches them what kind of bacteria to attack and what kind of bacteria to leave alone.
+Immune cells learn from your gut microbiome, which teaches them what bacteria to attack and what to leave alone.

-Even the health of your skin is heavily influenced by the immune system — generally, kids and teens with acne need equal parts immune support and skin hygiene to manage breakouts.
+Even skin health can be influenced by the immune system — kids and teens with acne often need both immune support and good skincare habits.

 Mood Regulation

-Have you ever heard the phrase “gut feeling” to describe an unpleasant emotional reaction to something you can’t necessarily explain?
-That phrase is rooted in reality.
+Have you ever heard the phrase “gut feeling”?
+That phrase is rooted in science.

-Your brain actually does get gut feelings, but they aren’t an indicator of what’s going on around you — they’re the result of what’s going on inside you.
-The gut-brain axis can heavily impact how you feel.
+Your brain does get gut signals, but they reflect what’s happening inside your body.
+The gut-brain axis can significantly impact how you feel.

-If your gut isn’t functioning the way it should, it can send signals to your brain that something is wrong.
+If your gut isn’t functioning properly, it can send signals to your brain that something is wrong.
 It’s trying to get your attention.
-It may be asking for foods rich in beneficial bacteria or a high-fiber snack, but there’s no way to interpret its message directly.
-Instead, you may feel generally unwell.
-You could feel nervous, upset, or stressed without a clear cause.
+You may feel nervous, upset, or stressed without a clear cause.

 What Does the Gut Need to Stay Healthy?

-Americans are eating more processed foods now than ever before.
-There’s nothing wrong with enjoying the occasional processed food or snack, but they can’t be the mainstay of a healthy diet.
+Many diets now include more processed foods than ever before.
+While occasional processed foods are fine, they shouldn’t be the foundation of a healthy diet.

 Water